 Army ROTC Credit

-Two-, three-, and four-year programs are available to you through a cooperative agreement between Oklahoma Christian and the University of Central Oklahoma (UCO).
+Two-, three-, and four-year programs are available to you through a cooperative agreement between OC and the University of Central Oklahoma.
 This allows you to commute to UCO and attend Army ROTC classes while continuing to pursue your degree at OC.
-Through the Army Reserve Officers’ Training Corps (ROTC), the Department of Military Science offers two programs.
+Through the Army Reserve Officers’ Training Corps, the Department of Military Science offers two programs.
 After completion of the degree and the ROTC program, you will be commissioned as an officer in the United States Army, the Army Reserves, or the Army National Guard.
 For more information, contact UCO.